Beavis and Butt-Head: 2011: Eighth season

-2022–present: second film and revival
+2022–present: Second film and revival

 Over a decade after the last iteration of the series, the series was again revived, this time in the streaming era for Paramount+.
 The concept of relaunching the show a second time came from Judge, who created a concert intro for the band Portugal.
 The Man using the characters.
 He had not intended to return to the characters again, but found performing the voices fun.
 He entered discussions with Paramount Global, which was met with more "enthusiasm" than its previous MTV incarnation.
 The show was originally set to debut on Comedy Central, but was moved to help launch Paramount+.
 This revival also encompasses additional spin-offs and specials; a second feature film entitled Beavis and Butt-Head Do the Universe premiered on June 23, 2022, to kick-off the new series.
 The ninth season followed on August 4, 2022, with its tenth season debuting on April 20, 2023.
 In addition, in 2022 Paramount+ announced they were to host the full library of over 227 original episodes, newly remastered, with music videos intact for the first time.
 As of 2024, only some of these episodes have been hosted.

 In the new series, Beavis and Butt-Head enter a "whole new Gen Z world" with meta-themes that are said to be relatable to both new fans, who may be unfamiliar with the original series, and old.
 This iteration has several episodes that depict the characters settling into middle-age, which is a concept Judge had suggested might be amusing over the years.
 While promoting his film Extract in 2009, Judge noted: "I wouldn't mind doing something with them as these two dirty old men sitting on the couch."
-Season 9 continues the concept of the Beavis and Butt-Head multiverse initially explored in its film predecessor; Teenage Beavis and Butt-Head and Smart Beavis and Butt-Head all get their own dedicated episodes in the revival as well.
+Season 9 continues the concept of the Beavis and Butt-Head multiverse initially explored in its film predecessor; teenage Beavis and Butt-Head, Old Beavis and Butt-Head, and Smart Beavis and Butt-Head, all get their own dedicated episodes in the revival.

 To promote the revival, Paramount+ attempted to break the world record for the largest serving of nachos at S. Alameda St in Los Angeles to celebrate the return of the show.
 They were successful and were given a ceremonial plaque from the Guinness World Records representative which stated "The largest serving of nachos was achieved by Mike Judge's Beavis and Butt-Head and Paramount+".

 On June 5, 2024, it was announced that the revival had been renewed for an eleventh season, which premiered on September 3, 2025.
+The show has been renewed for a twelfth season.